githubfornocoders/writers-repo/README.md

 1. Go to the Issues tab and press the `New issue` button.
 1. Select one of the templates or start with a blank issue.

-> A note about labels: To use the labels included in the issues templates and forms, you have to create those labels in your repo.
-They are not copied over when using this repo as a template.

 You should see this menu when creating a new issue. 👇

 ![Screenshot of New Issue menu showing options to use a template for a blog, pitch, or tweet](https://user-images.githubusercontent.com/5177337/149676343-54f905c2-fdae-4457-8c7b-313f8ea58475.jpg)

 *The New Issue menu showing available templates*

+## Labels

+To use the labels included in the issues templates and forms, you have to create those labels in your repo.
+They are not copied over when using this repo as a template.

+Here are some examples, but you can use whatever you want in your repo:

+- blog: Topic for a blog post
+- pitch: Concept for a product, service, or feature
+- tweet: Tweetable thought

 ## Credits and License